Anviking/Rydberg/README.md

 - Render expressions as `LaTeX`

 ### Todo
+- Plot equations automatically in an appropriate interval if derivatives can be found.
 - Better `LaTeX` support
 - Linear Regressions etc.
 - Measurements with uncertainties (preferably inferred based on significant digits)